smokingwheels/smokingwheels.github.io/Pi-hole/Readme.md

 I will have to look into this problem for creators and authors.

-There is 23 files in the 2nd list I still have errors about 0.07% in to the log file.
+There is 23 files in the 2nd lists I still have errors about 0.07% in to the log file.

 Use at own Risk it does slow things down.